shams-nahid/My-Daily-AWS-Study/ELB And ASG/01 ASG Overview.md

   - Select instance with oldest launch config
   - Select instance with closest billing hour
   - The more instance in a AZ got terminated first
-- Default cool-down period is 300 sec
+- Default cool-down period is `300 sec`
+- `Cool Down Period` ensures it will not terminate or launch before the last scaling takes place
 - To reduce the changing of `EC2 Instance`
   - Use high `cool-down` period
   - Use high threshold value in the `Cloudwatch Alarm Metric`